AlexanderRichey/AlexanderRichey.github.io/articles/2025-08-10-on-mortality.md

 Yet, in moments of personal reflection, I do judge my life.
 I ask myself if I have had a good life or a bad one; I question whether I’ve made the right decisions, and I suffer the consequences of my judgement.
 If I feel that the life I have lived is one I can affirm, then I feel happy and at peace; if, on the other hand, I feel regret over the way I have led my life, then I suffer such consequences.
 In a way, I am like the believer who feels joy at earning admission to Heaven, or despair at having been damned to Hell, in that I too feel such emotions, though perhaps to a lesser degree, but I feel them here on Earth, in this very life, as consequence of my own judgement and not that of any divinity.

-Practically speaking, what this entails is that, if, of all the judgements of my life, my own is the one I choose to prioritize, then I must live in a way that is consistent with my values and with the way reflect on my life, so that, in sum, I can feel satisfied and at peace in these moments rather than feel grief and regret.
+Practically speaking, what this entails is that, if, of all the judgements of my life, my own is the one I choose to prioritize, then I must live in a way that is consistent with my values and with the way I reflect on my life, so that, in sum, I can feel satisfied and at peace in these moments rather than feel grief and regret.

 ## Responsibility